privacyidea/privacyidea/doc/configuration/useridresolvers.rst

    *cn=administrator,cn=users,dc=domain,dc=name*.
 When using bind type "NTLM" you need to specify Bind DN like *DOMAINNAME\\username*.

-The ``LoginName`` attribute is the attribute that holds the loginname.
+The ``LoginName attribute`` is the attribute that holds the loginname.
 It can be changed to your needs.

+Starting with version 2.20 you can provide a list of attributes in ``LoginName Attribute`` like:

+    sAMAccountName, userPrincipalName

+This way a user can login with either his sAMAccountName or his principalName.

+The ``searchfilter`` is used to list all possible users, that can be used in this resolver.
 The searchfilter is used for forward and backward search the object in LDAP.

-The ``searchfilter`` is used to list all possible users, that can be used in this resolver.

 The ``attribute mapping`` maps LDAP object attributes to user attributes in privacyIDEA. privacyIDEA knows the following attributes: